Starting a business with a limited budget? Looking for a virtual phone service provider that’s cheap but also high quality? This list has you covered.

 Pricing: Phone.com offers three plans:

-Editor’s Note: Want more handpicked content that’ll help you build your business?
-Subscribe to our monthly newsletter.
+Editor’s Note: Want more handpicked content to help you build your business?
+Subscribe to our monthly newsletter